rajapandians/ios-msg-label/README.md

 ios-msg-label
 =============

-Its a simple lib to show the UIlabel with auto-sizie,space around the text inside(indent/margin/padding around the string)
+Its a simple lib to show the UIlabel with auto-size,space around the text inside(indent/margin/padding around the string)

 Steps: